-- 1. "Autonomous Ships" means ships that supports decision-making through the system and can be substituted by the system in whole or in part for the control and management of the ship. - 2.
-"Operator" means a person engaged in the control and management of ships onboard or offshore. - 3.
-"Data Acquisition and Analysis systems" means a system for recognizing the external conditions of ships related to marine objects/ships and marine environment and the internal conditions related to ship operation/movement.

-- 4. "Autonomous Navigation Systems" means a system that establishes a route plan and a steering plan for economical navigation and prevention of collision/grounding considering the internal and external conditions and controls the propulsion device and steering device of the ship in accordance with the established route plan and steering plan. - 5.
+- 2. "Operator" means a person engaged in the control and management of ships onboard or offshore. - 3.
+"Data Acquisition and Analysis systems" means a system for recognizing the external conditions of ships related to marine objects/ships and marine environment and the internal conditions related to ship operation/movement. - 4.
+"Autonomous Navigation Systems" means a system that establishes a route plan and a steering plan for economical navigation and prevention of collision/grounding considering the internal and external conditions and controls the propulsion device and steering device of the ship in accordance with the established route plan and steering plan. - 5.
 "Communication Systems" means systems involved in communication between information objects. - 6.
-"Outboard Support Systems" means a system that monitors and controls the operational information of an autonomous ship. - 7.
-"Cyber security" means activities or process, capability, etc. to assure confidentiality, integrity and applicability of the organization's assets and information contained in the assets. - 8.
-"Confidentiality" means the property that information is not disclosed to system entities (users, processes, devices) unless they have been authorized to access the information. - 9.
-"Integrity" means the property whereby an entity has not been modified in an unauthorized manner. - 10.
-"Availability" means the property of being accessible and useable upon demand by an authorized entity.
+"Outboard Support Systems" means a systems that monitors and controls the operational information of an autonomous ship. - 7.
+"Decision-making Support Systems" means systems that can support decision-making of ship operators, and these systems can be composed of a combination of various systems.
+(2021) - 8.
+"Cyber Resilience" means capability to reduce the occurrence and mitigating the effects of cyber incidents arising from the disruption or impairment of operational technology (OT) used for the safe operation of a ship, which potentially lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment.

-105. Level of autonomy
+105. Level of autonomy (2021)

-- 1. The autonomy level can be classified according to the subjects performing the following functions.
-Table 1 shows the autonomy level of each function.
+- 1. The level of autonomy is determined by the degree to which the system of off-board remote operation replaces the onboard operator for the following functions.
+Table 1 shows the level of autonomy by these functions.

 - (1) Data acquisition/analysis

 - (2) Decision-making

 - (3) Action

-Data acquisition/analysis Decision-making Action

-System / Operator Operator Operator

-System (1) Operator(System) (1) Operator

-System System(Operator) (2) System

-System System (3) System (3)

-System System System

-System / Operator System (1) System System System / Operator Operator System (1) Operator(System) (1) System System(Operator) (2) System System (3)
+Level of autonomy Data acquisition/analysis Decision-making Action AL 1 System and/or Operator Operator Operator AL 2 System/Remote Operator (System/Remote) (1) Operator AL 3 System/Remote System/Remote (Operator) (2) System /Remote AL 4 System System (3) System (3) AL 5 System System System makes the final decision.
+(2021)